They Come from Miles Around for His Sports Art

 By Alice G. Oropeza (& staff) – August 2021

-Not many know that AO has fans, owners & collectors of his work that extends coast to coast throughout the United States.
-From Hawaii to New York, AO’s, what he calls a “small list of clients,” posses either amazing originals or awesome limited edition prints, and some pieces in the past have made it overseas to US troops in Afghanistan.
+Not many know that AO has fans, owners and collectors of his work that extends coast to coast throughout the United States.
+From Hawaii to New York, AO’s what he calls a “small list of clients” possess either amazing originals or awesome limited edition sport prints.
+Some pieces in the past have made it overseas to US troops in Afghanistan.

 If you’ve never seen an AO original you are missing out on something spectacular.
 You’re consistently going to get layered textured abstract colors combined with a dynamic pose, and a lively intimate subject portrayal.

 Clients traveling such a distance to pick up work is not the norm for AO, but he could get used to it.
-“First of all, it is extremely flattering when someone commissions me for a piece, that in and of itself is huge to me.
-And if they [client] are from out of town, it’s even more flattering, then add on that, if they decide to take time out of their busy lives to travel hundreds of miles to pick it up from me in my little studio because they say they wanted to meet me, man, it’s a bundle of huge humbling compliments all in one.”, says AO.
+“First of all, it is extremely flattering when someone commissions me for a piece.
+That, in and of itself, is huge to me.
+And if they [client] are from out of town, it’s even more flattering.
+Then add on that, if they decide to take time out of their busy lives to travel hundreds of miles to pick it up from me in my little studio because they say they wanted to meet me, man, it’s a bundle of huge humbling compliments all in one,” says AO.

-The commissioned piece that Larry from Iowa recently acquired, the “Kelce – You Gotta Fight…” is a beautiful 3 foot by 4 foot mixed media work on stretched canvas.
-The main subject is of the Chiefs’ all-pro and 2020 Super Bowl champion tightend, Travis Kelce.
+The commissioned piece that Larry from Iowa recently acquired, the “Kelce – You Gotta Fight…” is a beautiful 3-foot by 4-foot mixed media work on stretched canvas.
+The main subject is of the Chiefs’ all-pro and 2020 Super Bowl champion tight end, Travis Kelce.

-“… it means people across the country will have a bit of KC work represented in their homes or businesses.
+… it means people across the country will have a bit of KC work represented in their homes or businesses.
 It’s a pretty cool feeling.
 I’m very thankful for all of that.
-It makes all the hardship, rejection, late nights and hard work worth it.”
+It makes all the hardship, rejection, late nights and hard work worth it.

 Like many of AO’s pieces of work, Kelce’s pose is full of energy and excitement, with a great capture of him flexing his arms in a downward motion celebrating another great game moment.
 AO then had the opportunity and challenge of matching the vibrancy of the main subject (Kelce) with an equally exciting background design.
 To AO, the background design is just as important as the foreground.

-Under the “Kansas City” letters and against a striking white strip is a repeating series of stencil likes images of Kelce’s face, winter cap on head, holding a microphone referenced from his stage speech at the Union Station in downtown KC after the championship parade celebration, where he delivered or should I say screamed the famous line, “You gotta fight for your right to party!” from the Beastie Boys hit song, “You Gotta Fight”.
+Under the “Kansas City” letters and against a striking white strip is a repeating series of stencil likes images of Kelce’s face, winter cap on head, holding a microphone referenced from his stage speech at the Union Station in downtown KC after the championship parade celebration.
+This is when he delivered, or should I say screamed, the famous line, “You gotta fight for your right to party!” from the Beastie Boys hit song, “You Gotta Fight”.
 Right below that series of images you will see the written words separated by the Kelce pose above his shoulder pads – “You Gotta Fight” above his right side and “For Your Right to Party!” above his left.

 AO working in his AOART5 Studio located in Downtown Overland Park, KS

-AO describes the hardest part of the process for this piece was dealing with the delays caused by a few family related issues in 2020 compounded by the COVID-19 shutdown.
-He says, “It felt like those things put the world on pause”.
-AO explains that these issues did delay his working hours and progress but the client, Larry, was very understanding and a great person to work with and it was an honor to create the piece for him.
+AO describes the hardest part of the process for this piece was dealing with the delays caused by a few family related issues in 2020, compounded by the COVID-19 shutdown.
+He says, “It felt like those things put the world on pause.”
+AO explains that these issues did delay his working hours and progress, but the client, Larry, was very understanding, a great person to work with, and it was an honor to create the piece for him.

-AO says, “There is nothing cooler than knowing after you’re gone, or if I put up my brushes before I check out, that there will be others out there, other than my family, that will have pieces of my work within their homes and what makes it even cooler is that my work has extended outside of KC, which means people across the country will have a bit of KC work represented in their homes or businesses.
+AO says, “There is nothing cooler than knowing after you’re gone, or if I put up my brushes before I check out, that there will be others out there, other than my family, that will have pieces of my work within their homes, and what makes it even cooler is that my work has extended outside of KC, which means people across the country will have a bit of KC work represented in their homes or businesses.
 It’s a pretty cool feeling.
 I’m very thankful for all of that.
 It makes all the hardship, rejection, late nights and hard work worth it.”